Decision Summary Prompts: 15 Templates for Memos People Actually Read

 Notes:

-Optimization: If memo drifts long, add: “Hard limit: 400 words.
+Optimization: If the memo drifts long, add: “Hard limit: 400 words.
 Cut context first, never cut the decision or action items.”

 2. ADR-format decision (engineering)

-Decision context: {paste}
+Decision context: [paste]

 3. Options pros-cons table